-04. PROCEDURE FOR APPLYING FOR A TAXPAYER IDENTIFICATION NUMBER FOR AN NRA
+04. PROCEDURE FOR APPLYING FOR A TIN FOR AN NRA

 04.01 The NRA, either an individual or a business entity, who provides services for compensation in the United States for Texas State must have a TIN (see Section 02.01).

-04.02 Tax Compliance may provide the NRA with the following forms for completion, if applicable:
+04.02 The Payroll and Tax Compliance Office may provide the NRA with the following forms for completion, if applicable:

 a.
 Foreign National Information form, which